giawa/RedPandaOS/README.md

 # GiawaOS
-This is a place for me to toy around with what might be necessary to build an operating system using C#.
+This is a place to toy around with what might be necessary to build an operating system using C#.
 The roadmap looks something like this:

 - Understand IL by:
   - Processing PE files